For Your Students

 Before Your Visit

-Detailed information on timing, transportation and traffic, and the Group Entrance can be found in Prepare for your School Group Arrival.
+Detailed information about getting to the Linde Family Wing Schools and Groups Entrance, transportation and traffic, and checking in can be found at Prepare for your School Group Arrival.

-The Museum requires one chaperone for every ten students.
-Groups cannot be admitted without the minimum required number of chaperones.
+For all groups, the Museum requires at least one adult chaperone for every 10 students.
+Note that the Museum cannot admit groups without the minimum number of chaperones.
 All chaperones must be at least 18 years old and cannot be a student at your school.

-If for any reason you are not able to visit the Museum, please call 617-369-3310 to alert Group Sales as soon as possible.
-See Cancellations and Rescheduling for details and billing policies.
+If for any reason you are not able to visit the Museum, please call 617-369-3310 to alert MFA Group Sales as soon as possible.

 You may also want to:

-All groups receive an e-mail from Group Sales confirming the details of the visit once your date is secured.
+All groups receive a confirmation e-mail from MFA Group Sales with important details about the visit once your date is secured.

-As your visit approaches, groups coming for a guided tour will also be asked to respond to two e-mails:
+As your visit approaches, groups will also be asked to respond to the following: